|About Great Smoky Mountains National Park|

 * There are three visitors centers located within the park: Sugarlands (Gatlinburg), Cades Cove, and Oconaluftee (Cherokee, NC).

-* There are 10 frontcountry campgrounds with a total of 1000 sites within the park boundaries.
+* There are 10 frontcountry campgrounds with a total of 1000 sites within the park.
 Additionally, there are more than 100 backcountry campsites, including several backcountry shelters along the A.T.

-* The park maintains 78 historic structures located within 5 historic districts.
+* The park maintains 78 historic structures within 5 historic districts.

 * The park was designated as an International Biosphere Reserve by the United Nations on October 26, 1976, and was designated as a World Heritage Site on December 6, 1983.

 * The average annual rainfall in the Smokies varies from approximately 55 inches in the valleys, to over 85 inches on some peaks, which is more than anywhere else in the country with the exception of the Pacific Northwest.
 During the wettest years more than 8 feet of rain can fall in the high country.

 |Hiking in the Great Smoky Mountains|

-The Top 10 Hikes in the Great Smoky Mountains
+Top 10 Hikes in Great Smoky Mountains National Park

 |Great Smoky Mountains Travel Information|